-Liberty Mutual specializes in mom-and-pop businesses, particularly those with a few employees.
-While the companies do cover a wide range of risk classifications, it best serves professional and personal service companies like accountants or plumbers best.
+Liberty Mutual is the second-largest Texas workers’ compensation insurance provider behind the state fund.
+The insurer specializes in mom-and-pop businesses, particularly those with a few employees.
+While Liberty Mutual does cover a wide range of risk classifications, it serves professional and personal service companies like accountants or plumbers best.

-What Texas Workers’ Compensation Covers
+What Does Workers’ Compensation in Texas Cover?

 - Medical expenses: Pays ambulance, emergency room, hospital, and all medical expenses pertaining to the work injury or illness

-- Rehabilitation expenses: Pays for physical therapy as prescribed by the attending doctor to restore the patient back to the best possible condition
+- Rehabilitation expenses: Pays for physical therapy as prescribed by the attending doctor to restore the patient to the best possible condition

 - Occupational therapy: May pay for occupational therapy and retraining so that the employee can return to work in a new capacity

-Texas Workers’ Compensation Laws
+Texas Workers’ Compensation Coverage Example

 Texas Workers’ Compensation Insurance Deadlines

 There are no real deadlines to consider when looking to purchase a workers’ compensation insurance policy in Texas.
 However, there are a couple of timelines to understand when filing claims and stopping workers’ compensation.

 Some timeline issues to consider with Texas workers’ compensation insurance are: